AlaskaAirlines/auro-button/README.md

 Orion Design System Button element, clickable elements used to perform an action.

-\<ods-button> is a wrapper compoent for a HTML \<button> element containing styling and behavior.
+\<ods-button> is a wrapper component for a HTML \<button> element containing styling and behavior.
 The content of a button is to be passed in via the `string` attribute.
 See below for examples of use.

 ## Install

 ```
 $ npm i @alaskaairux/ods-button
 ```

+### Step by step Orion dependency instructions

+To build an app from the ground up using the Orion Design system and all it's individual resources, see this [step by step](https://github.com/AlaskaAirlines/OrionStatelessComponents__ods-button/blob/master/examples/create-react-app-example.md) build example doc.

 ### Design Token CSS Custom Property dependency